 Graduates must have a sound theoretical knowledge base to practice in the discipline.
 Therefore, students must achieve a 65% and above for all vocational courses to pass a course.

-The student must have completed all courses (including liberal studies courses) of all previous semesters in order to be promoted into the pre-graduate clinical consolidation (semester 4)
+The student must have completed all courses (including interdisciplinary studies courses) of all previous semesters in order to be promoted into the pre-graduate clinical consolidation (semester 4)

-Pre-Graduate Clinical Consolidation (HEAR 2160) provide students with the opportunity to integrate and consolidate all learning from previous semesters/courses in meeting the standards of practice.
+Pre-Graduate Clinical Consolidation (FPLT2160) provide students with the opportunity to integrate and consolidate all learning from previous semesters/courses in meeting the standards of practice.